 - Co-designed and taught with colleagues working on the Ottoman Empire, decolonisation in southern Africa and Cold War Berlin, this course questions the concept of ‘failure’ as a historical concept and uses diachronic comparison and juxtaposition of primary sources and theoretical debates to invite students to explore the relationship between narratives of failed states across time.

-Since joining Birkbeck I have successfully supervised several BA dissertations on topics including the archaeology for the Roman cult of Mithras, disputes in the early Church (1st century AD), and the role of gender in the Viking world.
+Since joining Birkbeck I have successfully supervised several BA dissertations on topics including the archaeology for the Roman cult of Mithras, disputes in the early Church (1st century AD), the role of gender in the Viking world, Muslim-Christian relations in medieval Spain and the Roman rhetoric about barbarians in modern far-right discourse.
+I have also mentored dissertation students working on the role of Maoism in Naxalite movements in India and on the role of China-hands in the development of US foreign policy in the mid-twentieth century.

 Contributions to other courses